milindchavan12/aks/README.md

 ![img text](https://github.com/milindchavan12/aks/blob/master/assets/KubeArchitecture.png)

+## Kubernetes Concepts

+## Cluster
+A cluster is a collection of hosts storage and networking resources that Kubernetes uses to run the various workloads.

 ### Master
 Master is the brain of Kubernetes.
 Command and query are coming to api-server via command line utility (kubectl).
 And depending upon the command and action, the execution is performed on Nodes.